 Some years after moving to Belcour we turned the seven-acre property into a productive farm.
 We grow pineapples, citrus guava, and a large variety of fruit trees.
 In 2006 we decided to buy two colonies of bees.
 They arrived one Sunday morning.
 A few months later reaped our first bucket of honey.
 We drained the honey through a muslin cloth into a bucket in the evening when the bees had gone to sleep.
 We gleefully stood around eating large chunks of the delicious comb until we were drunk from the sweet honey.
 A year later we had 10 colonies and a few years later we had fifty colonies.
 Honey was the first product we sold.
 We also started adding a small amount to each batch of jam or hot sauce to "round out" the flavour.
 We found that the honey made everything more delicious.
 Honey is our "secret" ingredient.

-Our bees feed on mango, guava, ackee, citrus, avocado, Spanish elm, ebony, a variety of palm blossoms, and the myriad flowers from our garden to produce a delicious multiflora, honey.
+Bees are mythical and fascinating creatures.
+Our bees feed on mango, guava, ackee, citrus, avocado, Spanish elm, ebony, a variety of palm blossoms.
+The variety of flowering trees, the myriad flowers from the garden and the surrounding mountains to produce a delicious multiflora, honey.
 In addition, the activity of the bees greatly increased the yield of our ortaniques and guavas.
 Natural honey is one of the world’s most beloved foods and the structure, order, and sense of purpose of the bees are wondrous to observe.